vmware-archive/dependency-labeler/README.md

 #### Tag

-Optionally image can be tagged when exported as tar using the provided tag.
-Tag need to be a valid docker tag.
+Optionally, the image can be tagged when exported as tar using the provided tag.
+The tag needs to be a valid docker tag.

 #### Tar

 Optionally deplab can output the image in tar format.

-If the file path cannot be created deplab will process the image and store it in Docker, but will also return an error for the writing of the tar.

 If a file exists at the given path, the file will be overwritten.